 A Note on HTML5

-When I wrote on the topic of HTML5 back in 2013, it was still in its infancy, and notably lacked support for DRM and other methods of content protection.
-We were still waiting on the development of Media Source Extensions (MSE) to support adaptive streaming and Encrypted Media Extensions (EME) to support the playback of protected content.
+When it came onto the scene in 2013, HTML5 video was still in its infancy, and notably lacked support for DRM (digital rights management) and other methods of content protection.
+We were still waiting on the development of Media Source Extensions (MSE) to support adaptive streaming, and Encrypted Media Extensions (EME) to support the playback of protected content.
 Things have come a long way since then.
-The HTML5 specification was released in late 2014, and HTML5 video has seen significant movement.
-Here are my observations and conclusions about the state of HTML5 video in mid-2016.

 MPEG-DASH, DRM, and Google